 - Service provision or audit studies.

-- Higher education, although Research Training Fellows are strongly encouraged to independently register for a PhD.
+- Purely for higher education, although Research Training Fellows are strongly encouraged to independently register for a PhD.

 - Course fees for degrees or subsistence costs.